mohanmca/cassandra_playground/README.md

 6. SSTables are immutable, we can just copy them for backup purpose
 7.  usage - nodetool -h localhost -p 7199 snapshot mykeyspace

-## What is Cassandra snapshots?
+## (Section: DS210) - What is Cassandra snapshots?

 1. The DDL to create the table is stored as well.
 2. A snapshot is a copy of a table's SSTable files at a given time, created via hard links.
-3. Hardlink snapshots are acting as Point-in-Time backup ## Why Snapshots are fast in Cassandra?
+3. Hardlink snapshots are acting as Point-in-Time backup ## (Section:
+    DS210) - Why Snapshots are fast in Cassandra?
 How to snapshot at the same time?

 -   It just creates hard-links to underlying SSTable (immutable files)
 -   Actual files are not copied, hence less (zero) data-movement
 -   A parallel SSH tool can be used to snapshot at the same time.

-## How do incrementa backup works
+## (Section: DS210) - How do incrementa backup works

 -   Every flush to disk should be added to snapshots
     -   incremental_backup: true --##cassandra.yaml